unoplatform/uno/doc/articles/get-started-vsmac.md

     dotnet tool install -g dotnet-serve
     ```
 1. Once installed type `dotnet serve` (or `~/.dotnet/tools/dotnet-serve`).
-1. Navigate to the url presented by the tool to run your application
+1. Navigate to the URL presented by the tool to run your application

 [!include[getting-help](getting-help.md)]